 Using employee scheduling software is another way you can boost employee engagement.
 Give your team 24/7 access to the schedule where they can make time-off requests as they come up, swap and drop shifts to handle those unexpected events, and communicate with each other to get the job done more effectively.
 Employees that feel a sense of ownership over their schedules are happier and more productive.

 You’re a great manager, but you can’t get employee engagement by yourself.

-Creating effective employee engagement is no easy matter, but ultimately, it will save the business money and make your company a great place to work.
+Creating effective employee engagement is no easy task, but ultimately, it will save the business money and make your company a great place to work.

 Let your employees’ personalities shine—and give them opportunities for growth.

 If you follow the advice in this guide, you’ll be well on your way to improving employee engagement at your organization.